lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/Dive into HTML.md

 We'll start by defining HTML, understanding its purpose, and exploring its role in web development.

-## **Lesson 2: HTML Elements and Tags**
+## Lesson 2: Basic Tags and Attributes

-We’ll discover core HTML elements and tags such as headings, paragraphs, links, images, and lists.
-You’ll learn how to use these tags to build a basic webpage.
+Learn core HTML tags for structuring web pages, including headings, paragraphs, links, images, and lists.
+Discover how to use attributes like `id`, `class`, and `src` to modify these elements.

 ## **Lesson 3: HTML Boilerplate**